-Appendixes B, C, and D give the procedure for calculating torque factors for conventional units, Lufkin Mark II type units, and air counterbalance units. and state that the manufacturer is to supply torgue factors and polished rod position for each 150 crank position.
-An API pumping unit is described by listing the peak torque rating in in-1b divided by 1,000, the beam rating in 1b. divided by 100, and the maximum stroke length in inches.
-For example, a unit with a gear box rating of 640,000 in-1b, a 36,500 lb. structure capacity, and a maximum stroke of 144 in. is described by "640-365-144".
+The other appendixes give the procedure for calculating torque factors for conventional units, special geometry type units, and air counterbalance units, and state that the manufacturer is to supply torque factors and polished rod position for each 15° crank position.
+An API pumping unit is described by listing the peak torque rating in in-lb divided by 1,000, the beam rating in lb. divided by 100, and the maximum stroke length in inches.
+For example, a unit with a gear box rating of 640,000 in-lb, a 36,500 lb. structure capacity, and a maximum stroke of 144- in. is described by "640-365-144."
 Manufacturers add letters to further describe their units.
-For example "C-640D-365-144" indicates a conventional crank counterbalance unit with a 640,000 in-1b, double reduction. gear box, 36,500 lb. structure capacity, and a maximum stroke length of 144 in.
+For example "C-640D-365-144" indicates a conventional crank counterbalance unit with a 640,000 in-lb, double reduction, gear box, 36,500 lb. structure capacity, and a maximum stroke length of 144 in.
 This specific unit also has stroke lengths of 124 and 106 in.
-Books have been written about the advantages and disadvantages of the Appendixes B, C and D type units, and there have been numerous variations of these three basic types of units available on the market.
-Normally the largest conventional crank counterbalance unit available is a 912.
-The largest Mark II type unit has a 1,280 gear box.
-"2,560-470-240" air balance units are available.
-Small API units, "6.4-32-16" through "57-109-48", are available with beam counterweights.
+Books have been written about the advantages and disadvantages of the Appendixes type units, and there have been numerous variations of these basic types of units available on the Normally the largest conventional crank counterbalance unit market. available is 912.
+The largest special geometry type unit has a 1,280 gear Small API units.
+"2.560-470-240" air balance units are available. box.
+"6.4-32-16" through "57-109-48," are available with beam counterweights.
 Beam counterweights can be added to conventional crank counterbalanced units.
-Beam weights may be less expensive than crank weights, but it will take more energy and a larger prime mover to operate the unit at high pumping speeds.
-Air balanced units may decrease rod failures, but maintaining the air balance system can be a problem.
-Mark II type units cannot be operated as fast as air balanced units, and air balanced units cannot be operated as fast as conventional units, but this is not normally a problem with either Mark II's or air balanced units.
-The air balanced and Mark II's use more degrees of crank travel to complete the first one-half of the upstroke.
+Beam weights may be less expensive than crank weights, but it will take more energy and a larger prime mover to operate the unit at high Air balanced units may decrease rod failures, but pumping speeds. maintaining the air balance system can be a problem.
+Special geometry type units cannot be operated as fast as air balanced units, and air balanced units cannot be operated as fast as conventional units, but this is not normally a problem with either the special geometry or air balanced units.
+The air balanced and special geometry units use more degrees of crank travel to complete the first one-half of the upstroke.
 This tends to decrease the peak load.
-This is an advanatage if rod fatigue is a problem.
+This is an advantage if rod fatigue is a problem.
 You do not actually "get something for nothing."
 The geometry that caused the peak load to decrease also decreases the minimum load, resulting in equal load range for all three, and therefore about the same dynamometer card area and polished rod horsepower.
 If you could determine the dynamometer card shape that your well would create, you could intelligently select one type of unit over another.
 If the card will slope up from left to right, a conventional, crank counterbalance, beam pumping unit should be favored.
 If the card will slope down from left to right, a Mark II type unit should be favored.
-If the slope approaches zero (flat), an air balanced unit should be first choice.
+If the card will slope down slightly from left to right, air balanced unit appears to be first choice.